github/training-kit/downloads/subversion-migration.md

 The use of `git svn` should be a temporary bridge and complete migration to Git repositories for both local and upstream destinations is optimal.

-The most lightweight approach is by utilizing `git svn` as a one-time conversion from Subversion to Git repository, rather than a long-running liaison between systems.
+The most lightweight approach is by utilizing `git svn` as a one-time conversion from Subversion to Git repository.
 To migrate a Subversion repository, several aspects must be ensured:

 * Subversion commits cease prior to initiating the process
 * One machine serves as intermediary during conversion